Awards

 Olivia Moore

-Olivia Moore is a 4th year student at UBC, majoring in International Relations.
+Olivia Moore is a student at UBC, majoring in International Relations.
 Olivia is passionate about social justice, environmental politics, and learning about other people’s life experiences.
 As Nigel’s younger sister, she is very proud to follow in his footsteps, with a love of documentary film and storytelling.
-This is the first year Olivia will be joining the jury.

 Anna Hetherington

-Anna Hetherington is a business professional who recently earned her Chartered Professional Accountant designation.
+Anna Hetherington is a Chartered Professional Accountant who currently works in the commercial real estate industry.
 She has been a juror for the Nigel Moore Award since its inception and grew up with Nigel from the time they were born.
 Anna is an avid traveller and has volunteered and studied all over the world.
 She enjoys spending time on the ocean, reading memoirs and watching documentary films.

 Feature Documentary Award Jurors